Siahan Range: Drainage

 The Rakshan tributary of the Mashkel River carries off all the drainage from the southern slopes.
 On the north a number of hill torrents descend, either to lose themselves in the Kharan Plain or to join the Mashkel River.
 Some of the more important are the Gujjar, the Regintak, the Gresha Kaur, the Palantak, the Pillin, the Bibi Lohri and the Barshonki.

 Of the two gorges already mentioned the Tank-e-Grawag lies in the Koh-e-Sabz and the Tank-e-Zurrati in the northern ridge of the Siahan Koh.
 The former is so termed from the reeds called Grawag which grow here in great abundance.
 There is also a small patch of cultivation where a few date palms grow at the point where it makes its first turn.
 It is six miles in length and is easily passable when the river is low, but is subject to great and violent floods.
 The latter is just over eight miles long and of medium width, being nowhere less than 80 yards and generally nearly 150.
 The perpendicular cliffs which enclose it are about 200 feet in height.
 Quicksands exist at some of the fords and there is perennial water in both defiles.

 People

 The range possesses no permanent inhabitants; among the nomads who pasture their flocks on it are the Muhammad Hasnis, Nasrois, Bullozais, Sopaks and Hajizais of the Rakshan valley and a few people from Kuhak called Siahani.
 Some nomads from Kharan Plain also visit it, chiefly Rikis and Kuchai Siahpad and Taghapi Rakshanis.

 Footpaths and trails

-The range is crossed by numerous footpaths and trails, which are used by Balochistani people, including the Simmij, Sabzap, Kasag, Miani, Sorani, and Sechi.
+The range is crossed by numerous footpaths and trails, which are used by local tribes, including the Simmij, Sabzap, Kasag, Miani, Sorani, and Sechi.

 Commencing from the east the passes chiefly used by people are the Zard, to the northwest of Shireza; the Paliaz north of Nag-e-Kalat; and the Sagar-e-Kandag and Korkian passes on the road from Panjgur to Washuk.
 The Hetai is an important pass north of Tank-e-Grawag, on the road from Panjgur to Dehgwar in Kharan.